Stream data to processor algorithms

 16(default) | positive integer

 Enter the number of data frame buffers in physical memory.
 This number should match the Number of buffers parameter in the Memory Channel block or IO Data Source block.

 To use this block in event-driven task subsystems, select this parameter.
 To use this block in timer-driven task subsystems, clear this parameter.

 When Enable event-based execution is selected, this block reads from the Memory Channel each time a a full buffer is available in the shared memory region.
 When Enable event-based execution is cleared, the block reads the data in the shared memory region at each sample time.

 Sample time— Sample time in seconds

 Enter the sample time used by the timer-driven task subsystem when the Enable event-based execution is cleared.

 To automatically generate C code for your design, and execute on an SoC device, use the SoC Builder tool.
 See Generate SoC Design.
 You must have an Embedded Coder® license to generate and execute C code for your SoC device.

-SoC Builder implements the Stream Read, Memory Channel, and Task Manager blocks with FPGA and processor IPs that use the AXI4-stream communication protocol.
+The SoC Builder tool implements the Stream Read, Stream Write, Memory Channel, and Task Manager blocks with FPGA and processor IPs that use the AXI4-stream communication protocol.
 The AXI4-stream protocol uses a direct memory access (DMA) to read a data vector to a shared region on the external memory.
-This protocol allows for high-speed streaming of data between the FPGA and the embedded processor through external memory.
+This protocol enables high-speed streaming of data between the FPGA and the embedded processor through external memory.
 This diagram shows a generalized representation of the generated code implementation.